benbraou/flex-layout-wiki/API-Documentation.md

 <br/>
-### Special Features
+### Special Responsive Features

 While the following APIs also add or remove DOM element inline styles, they are NOT FlexBox CSS specific.
-Instead these are **Responsive** APIs used to adjust specific styles for a DOM element when a specific mediaQuery has activated:
+Instead these are **Responsive** APIs used to adjust specific, non-flexbox styles when a specific mediaQuery has activated:

 * **fxShow**: <br/>This markup specifies if its host element should be displayed (or not).<br/>`<div fxShow></div>`